 One woman’s journey from panic to peace

 After suffering from debilitating panic attacks for decades, I learned about a group of Tibetan monks who meditated so successfully that neuroscientists were studying their brains.
 “I want the brain of a monk!”
 I decided right then and there.
 I longed to experience peace and tranquility, to cultivate compassion and lovingkindness.
-So I researched powerful psychotherapy techniques for trauma, found inspiring spiritual teachers, then outlined my own path to healing.
+So I researched powerful psychotherapy techniques for trauma and inspiring spiritual teachers.
+Then I outlined my own path to healing.
 “Forget Physician Heal Thyself,” I wrote.“My new mantra will be “Neurotic heal thyself…and please stop complaining!”

 Priscilla Warner’s search for inner peace will resonate with anyone who has ever been anxious or at sea.

-While you don’t have to follow everything I’ve done in the book, Learning to Breathe is my attempt to heal from a painful condition, and a guidebook for people similarly adrift or secretly fearful, facing daily challenges large and small.
-I hope it encourages you to pursue your longing for a sense of peace, self-acceptance and understanding.
+Learning to Breathe is my attempt to heal from a painful condition, and a guidebook for people similarly adrift or secretly fearful, facing daily challenges large and small.
+I hope it encourages readers to pursue their own paths toward a sense of peace, self-acceptance and understanding.
 There are so many different ways to heal, and so many resources available to help you address your own suffering.

 Wise, searching, fearless, and big-hearted, Priscilla Warner’s search for inner peace will resonate with anyone who has ever been anxious or at sea—in other words, all of us.
 She is a comforting and stabilizing guide through her own life—and ours.
 This book is a gift.